kahles/mondtag/README.md

 This software is intended to become a small, handy assistant to plan e.g. gardening work.

 ### Status
-The actual version is v0.5 - I skipped some version numbers, because much work has been done since the last release.
 All basic functionality is implemented, the next big step will be adding interpretations.

 ### Requirements